ProjecVirgil/VirgilAI/README.md

 1. In the main directory there is a file call ```setting.json``` in this file is present all the setting of Virgil open it
 2. Now you can modify all the setting like API key, location etc

+## 🔁 Change the key

+> Go in the directory call setupAndLaunch and search the key.txt (remeber the key is a hexadecimal string of 32 characters)

 ## TO BE CONSIDERED ⚠️
 1. The entire project is only at the albor and is not 100% complete